-I would probably visit her another six or seven times over the following 16 years till her passing.
-I went by myself for the last few visits, and it was around this time I first tried a Sourdough Jack.
+Over the subsequent 16 years till her passing, I would probably visit another six or seven times.
+The last few visits, I went by myself, and it was around this time I first tried a Sourdough Jack.

 Jack in the Box